mlilback/pgswift/README.md

 XCTest is used, but they are integration/system tests, not unit tests.
 Since all of the code deals with a remote database, writing mocks would insanely difficult.
 There is a shell script that starts up a docker container.
 The test will fatal error if the pgtest container is not available.

+If docker is not located at  `/usr/local/bin/docker`  on your systerm, specify the path in the DOCKER_EXE environment variable before running the tests.

 The tests are very comprehensive.
 Most code not covered is error handling from the database or network that are not reproducible.

 ## Continuous Integration